RStrydom/assessment/readme.md

 Hi and welcome to team TaskFighter.
 As you know, we build a small application to help people manage their tasks.

-Unfortunately, our users' lists of tasks constantly growing and changing.
+Unfortunately, our users' lists of tasks are constantly growing and changing.
 Tasks increase in priority as they approach their due date.
 We have a system in place that updates the task lists for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.

 First an introduction to our system: